anttijuu/SimplyTheBest/README.md

 2. reads the measurement file `compare.csv` from each student's `67-phonebook` subdirectory,
 3. finds the measurements for hashtable and binary search tree tests,
 4. extracts the execution time for the largest test file `megalopolis.txt`,
-5. saves the student id and execution times of the hashtable and binary search tree for the megalopolix test file into a `csv` file,
+5. saves the student id and execution times of the hashtable and binary search tree for the megalopolis test file into a `csv` file,
 6. this `csv` file then can be opended in any spreadsheet app to analyse and create graphs comparing the execution times of the student projects.

+You could also copy/paste the top-10 list or similar after sorting the results by the measured execution time column.

 ## Input and output files